guettli/programming-guidelines/README.md

 ### Idempotence is great

-Idempotence is great, since it ensures, that it does not do harm if the method is called twice.
+Idempotence is great, since it ensures, that it does not harm if the method is called twice.

 Errors (for example power outage) can happen in every millisecond.
 That's why you need to decide what you want: